 Search for the best international schools in Qatar; you can find a list of selected schools at the bottom of this page.
 Use the search filters to select only girls' or boys' schools, prep schools, senior schools or sixth forms; or you can search for schools that offer a particular curriculum, such as the International Baccalaureate, the UK national curriculum, a US-style model or the International Primary Curriculum.

-The world’s second richest state in terms of GDP per capita, Qatar is host to a thriving international school sector serving expatriates, Qataris and Arabic-speaking students from across the region.
+One of the world’s richest states in terms of GDP per capita, Qatar is host to a thriving international school sector serving expatriates, Qataris and Arabic-speaking students from across the region.
 The ruling Al Thani family has poured billions of dollars into education since the current Emir’s father launched a drive to set up the world’s first purpose-built regional education hub, Qatar Education City, on the outskirts of Doha in 1995.

 International schools have blossomed in and around Doha following a raft of nationwide education reforms begun in 2001.
 They now account for about a quarter of all schools in the Emirate, where some 85 per cent of the population are expatriates.

-Qatar has 14 IB World Schools authorised to offer the International Baccalaureate Diploma, six of which are approved to offer the Middle Years Programme, with four, including Qatar Academy on the Education City campus, also offering the Primary Years.
+Qatar has 18 IB World Schools, 15 of which are authorised to offer the International Baccalaureate Diploma, including nine that are also approved to offer both the Middle Years Programme and the Primary Years Programme.

 As well as overseas universities, school-leavers can apply to branches of prestigious US and European institutions within Education City.
 These include the American universities Cornell and Carnegie Mellon, University College London and top French business school HEC Paris.

 If you are looking specifically for International Baccalaureate World Schools in Qatar, you can find selected schools on our sister website: www.ibyb.org.